Patsy Palmer: Other work

 Palmer's autobiography All of Me was released in the UK on 5 April 2007.
 In the book, she described her ascent to fame, her struggle with addiction and how she battled to overcome her problems.
 In 2003, in addition to acting, Palmer and her friend, Charlotte Cutler went into business with marketer Ken Wells and a Kent-based chemical company, to create "Palmer Cutler", selling beauty and self-tanning products.

 In 2008, a short film starring Palmer was released by housing and homelessness charity Shelter.
 Palmer has been DJing since 2012, including in United States since 2017.
 In January 2020, Palmer appeared as the Butterfly on the ITV reality singing competition The Masked Singer.
 In March, Palmer participated in the third series of The Great Stand Up to Cancer Bake Off.
 In December, she appeared as a guest on The One Show in an episode dedicated to the late Barbara Windsor.
 In 2023, Palmer was a contestant on the fifteenth series of Dancing on Ice.
 She was paired with Matt Evers and the pair were fourth to be eliminated.
+In April 2025, Palmer entered the Celebrity Big Brother house to appear as a housemate on the twenty-fourth series.